srestrep74/P1_Project_USpace/README.md

 </div>

-This is a web application that allows people within the EAFIT University (students, employees, and visitors) to know the real-time occupations of the spaces within the University.
+This is a web application that uses IoT devices that allow people within the EAFIT University (students, employees, and visitors) to know the real-time occupations of the spaces within the University.

 ## Requirements